urielbitton/invoiceme/README.md

 - add SearchAddressInput for necessary address inputs
 - verifiy email to create account
 - add google and facebook auth
-- protect all business access pages with memberType check
 - help and support page